scaleracademy/scaler-open-source-september-challenge/contributors/harit007x/harit007x.md

 Arrived at Challenge 14 :
                             ---
                             1. Yes
-                            2. I learned a lot
+                            2. I learned a lot...
                             3. Excited for the Hacktoberfest
                             ---
 ---